 Having a bank account dedicated to your freelance work may also be helpful when tax season rolls around and you need to report details like your income and business expenses.

-When you work for yourself, you have to manage these expenses in your self–employment budget.
-How much would it cost to purchase your own health care insurance?
+When you work for yourself, however, you have to manage these expenses in your self–employment budget.
+For example, how much would it cost to buy your own health care insurance?
 How much do you want to contribute to your retirement plan?
 These are the costs you’re likely going to have to consider and allocate for each month.

 Paying estimated taxes takes a little more work, but don’t worry, we’ve unpacked some of the basics for you here.